msu-cse-outreach/technovation-book/_sources/1-Intro/icebreaker2.rst

 When time is up (Julie is done singing), your mentor will give you a few more minutes to browse the pages of others from your breakout room.

 Be ready to ask a question or two about some other pages and to respond to questions others may ask about yours.

 .. |gettoknowyou| raw:: html

-   <a href="https://docs.google.com/presentation/d/1WXLw4eFMFGSFvPCMxidBZLtd-t-x-oCDwNADeeI4m-8/edit?usp=sharing" target="_blank">Getting To Know You Presentation</a>
+   <a href="https://docs.google.com/presentation/d/1IJaxWGMmHlWqCm4NRzZNI4aXHdmUI6QmcKJkGUBpyt8/edit?usp=sharing" target="_blank">Getting To Know You Presentation</a>

 ..

-**Stay on this Runstone page until you are invited to return to the main Zoom room.**
+**Stay on this Runestone page until you are invited to return to the main Zoom room.**

 .. youtube:: BbbYY-pAmlY
    :align: center